 The Board of Sunrise Resources plc comprises three members.
-Nevertheless, there are Audit, Remuneration and Nomination Committees to ensure proper governance in compliance with the QCA Code.
-The QCA Code sets out ten principles which should be applied.
-The principles are set out below with an explanation of how the Company applies each principle, and the reasons for any aspect of non-compliance.
+Nevertheless, there are Audit, Remuneration and Nomination Committees to ensure proper governance in compliance with the Code

 Principle One: Establish a strategy and business model which promote long-term value for shareholders.